thumbai/website/docs/introduction.md

 # Features

-THUMBAI features provides an ability to have your own-
+THUMBAI provides an ability to have your own-

 * Go Modules Respository - for organization/individual, never loose dependency libraries.
-* Go Vanity Service - Decouple SCM repository path from Go import path.
+* Go Vanity Server - Decouple SCM repository path from Go import path.
 * Simple Proxy Server - Hosted applications on the same box then simply proxy it behind.

 Every feature is on-demand and could be used individually.
 All THUMBAI features fully utilized by `aahframework.org`, `aahframe.work` and also THUMBAI proxy replaced my nginx proxy server.